 Here are four key practices installers should use during your window replacement:

 1. Remove one window at a time: During a window replacement project, installers should remove only one window at a time and replace it with the new window before moving on to the next one.
-That way, they limit the amount of openings exposed to the cold air outside.
+That way, they limit the number of openings exposed to the cold air outside.

 2. Utilize plastic floor to ceiling barriers: For larger openings, such as a bay window or bow window installations, which are made up of a number of windows such as double pane windows and picture windows, the installer should cover the opening with plastic floor to ceiling barriers.